Skip to main page content (AccessKey S)

 21 August 1689: The Jacobite highland army attacks government forces in and around Dunkeld and its Cathedral at the Battle of Dunkeld.
 Both sides suffer heavy losses and much of the town is destroyed.

-1 May 1690: The last organised Jacobite forces are beaten by government troops at Cromdale, near Grantown on Spey.
+1 May 1690: The last organised Jacobite forces are beaten by government troops at the Battle of Cromdale, near Grantown on Spey.

 1 July 1690: William of Orange defeats James VII/II at the Battle of the Boyne, north of Dublin in Ireland.
 James returns to France from Ireland, and the hopes of Scottish Jacobites of his return to Scotland evaporate.